Contact Us

 I am one of the editors of Broadstreet.blog, a blog on historical political economy; I’m also on the editorial board of the Journal of Historical Political Economy and Legislative Studies Quarterly.
 I was a founding officer of the APSA Formal Theory Section and the Virtual Formal Theory Workshop.
 I also organize the Historical Political Economy Working Group, and am currently on the executive council for the APSA Politics and History section.

-At Cornell, I teach an undergraduate courses on fake news, as well as graduate methods, including Natural Experiments, Game Theory, and Comparative Methods.
-I also teach the core module “Political Science and Public Policy” for the EMPA/EMPP program for the London School of Economics School of Public Policy.
+I have taught an undergraduate courses on fake news, as well as graduate methods, including Natural Experiments, Game Theory, and Comparative Methods.
+I also teach the core module “Political Science and Public Policy” for the MPA/MPP program for the London School of Economics School of Public Policy.

 I hold a PhD from Columbia University in New York, and an A.B. in Political Science from the University of Chicago.
 I was formerly a postdoc in the Government Department of the London School of Economics (LSE), in the political economy group (PSPE).
 Prior to beginning graduate studies, I was the Research Manager for Harvard Kennedy School's Evidence for Policy Design (EPod).